-In the last couple of months the National Labor Relations Board (NLRB) took action on two matters that affect private sector employers.
+In the last couple of months, the National Labor Relations Board (NLRB) took action on two matters that affect private-sector employers.
 In the first, the NLRB decided the case of Purple Communications, Inc., in which it limited the ability of employers to place restrictions on employees’ personal use of employer-provided email.
-The second matter was issuance of final rules governing union elections.
-The new rules streamline the election process, require employers to provide new information and significantly shorten the time from petition to election.
-Importantly, these rules impact all private employers — whether the workforce is unionizied or non-union.
+The second matter was the issuance of final rules governing union elections.
+The new rules streamline the election process, require employers to provide new information, and significantly shorten the time from petition to election.
+Importantly, these rules impact all private employers — whether the workforce is unionized or non-union.

 Employee Use of E-mail

 Since 2007, the NLRB has permitted employers to prohibit personal use by employees of its email system as long as it did not do so in a discriminatory manner.
 In other words, it was unlawful to ban only union-related emails, but the employer could ban all personal use of work email.
 On December 11, 2014, the NLRB changed that rule by issuing its decision in Purple Communication, Inc.

 The NLRB’s new rule places significant restrictions on employers’ ability to limit personal use of its email systems.
 In general, the NLRB will now presume that employees who are allowed by the employer to use work email for work purposes also have a right to use work email for purposes of organizing (that is, forming a union), or to otherwise discuss with coworkers and others their wages, hours and working conditions (often called “concerted activity”).
 To enforce limits on employees’ ability to use email for such purposes, an employer must prove that special circumstances require the limits in order to maintain production or discipline.
 Further, the limits must be no more than necessary to meet special circumstances.
 Therefore, a total ban on non-work use of email will rarely be upheld.